Aquaponics, a high tech farming technology, that combines the aquaculture – farming aquatic animals and hydroponics – growing plants without soil.

 The combination of these areas has led to aquaponics.
 Previously, aquaponics has the prerogative of small-scale farmers, but with increased amounts of genetically modified foods in the shops and high prices for quality products the interest to this area began to raise, in addition, the systems available to the public are constantly being improved.

 By the way, John Fay’s book “Aquaponics 4 You” can help you to create your personal aquaponics system in just a few days.
-Highly recommended!
+I highly recommend this PDF guide to all my readers!
 Aqualibrium Garden System is designed specifically for urban residents who do not have time and opportunity farming food in the garden or to develop their own system of growing food at home.

 One of the creators of the system, Joshua Rittenberg says: “In the cities, usually there are no conditions for growing their own food.
 Currently, there is not a cost-effective product in the market for the urban environment that would allow growing food using hydroponics or aquaponics.”